ChenyangQiQi/FateZero/README.md

 since it contains enormous randomness in generation progress, it is still challenging to apply such models for real-world visual content editing, especially in videos.
-In this paper, we propose FateZero, a zero-shot text-based editing method on real-world videos without per-prompt training or use-specific mask.
+In this paper, we propose <font color="red">FateZero</font>, a zero-shot text-based editing method on real-world videos without per-prompt training or use-specific mask.
 To edit videos consistently, we propose several techniques based on the pre-trained models.
 Firstly, in contrast to the straightforward DDIM